 If accepted, the Young Scholar will meet with a faculty adviser or the director of special programs regarding course selection and placement.
-Most typically, students enroll in first- and second-year classes in mathematics, the sciences (biology, chemistry, and physics), foreign languages (Chinese, French, German, Russian, and Spanish, plus Latin and ancient Greek), the arts (theatre, music, dance, and art) and the social sciences (economics and psychology).
-Occasionally students also may be able to take classes in political science, philosophy, history and religion.
-It is important to understand, however, that Reed gives priority in enrollment to the undergraduate degree students, and therefore space limitations may restrict Young Scholar access to certain classes.
+Most typically, students enroll in first- and second-year classes in mathematics, the sciences (biology, chemistry, and physics), foreign languages (Chinese, French, German, Russian, and Spanish, plus Latin and ancient Greek), the arts (theatre, music, dance, and art) and the social sciences (economics, history and political science).
+Occasionally students also may be able to take classes in philosophy, psychology, or religion although space is very limited in those areas.
+It is important to understand that Reed gives priority in enrollment to the undergraduate degree students, and therefore space limitations may restrict Young Scholar access to certain classes.
 While applicants may apply to more than one qualifying subject (example: physics and mathematics), Young Scholars may take only one course per semester, for which Reed College credit will be granted.
 Continued participation in the program for the second semester, however, is contingent upon satisfactory completion of the first, and the recommendation of the professor.

 The courses taken by Young Scholars are regular Reed College classes, taught by members of the Reed faculty for undergraduate degree students.
 The Reed catalog provides a description of all college courses.
 Most Reed classes are offered as small seminars that involve a good deal of interaction, as well as extensive reading, writing, and preparation.
 Introductory science classes involve large lectures, but small labs and conferences.
 The courses at Reed are significantly more challenging and time-consuming than high-school classes.
 As such, Young Scholars are advised to plan their senior year curriculum and extracurricular activities accordingly.